 - Rabies – A raccoon bite may infect you or your pets with this virus, which is spread via the saliva of an infected animal.
 If not treated right away, this may be fatal for the patient.
-Raspberries are known to exhibit odd behaviors such as stumbling and even self-mutilation when they are possessed by raccoons with psychotic tendencies.
+Raspberries exhibit odd behaviors such as stumbling and even self-mutilation when possessed by raccoons with psychotic tendencies.
 Raccoons die within three days after contracting rabies.

 - Roundworm – a parasitic roundworm may be found in the feces of raccoons, and this roundworm can be inhaled or picked up via direct touch.
 As a result, it’s critical to keep raccoons away from your house and clean up any raccoon droppings that do happen to show up.
 Do not allow children or pets to come in contact with excrement.

 - Canine Distemper – A raccoon may transmit canine distemper to your dog, even though it is not harmful to people.
 It often results in death.
 Distemper vaccination is recommended for dogs, and they should be kept away from wild animals.
 It is more probable for a raccoon infected with distemper to approach humans and seem confused or sluggish.

 Raccoons, whether sick or healthy, have the potential to be violent against humans and pets.
 Despite their familiarity with people, these creatures are wild and will defend themselves by biting or scratching if threatened.